pmp-p/easywasi/README.md

 - [this article](https://dev.to/ndesmic/building-a-minimal-wasi-polyfill-for-browsers-4nel) has some nice initial ideas
 - [this article](https://twdev.blog/2023/11/wasm_cpp_04/) has some good WASI imeplentations
-- [browser-wasi-shim](https://github.com/bjorn3/browser_wasi_shim) has a very nice interface, and this is basically the same, but using more extensible fs, and improving a few little things.
+- [browser-wasi-shim](https://github.com/bjorn3/browser_wasi_shim) has a very nice interface, and this is basically the same in JS, but using more extensible filesystem, and I improved a few little things.